SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 **25 July- 15 August**

-Insert Tasks for the Website would be done in this period.
-Also, I plan make the website layout a bit better as I know a bit of HTML/CSS as well.
+Insert Tasks for the Website would be done in this period.Website has a pretty old-fashioned layout.
+I plan make the website layout a bit better by adding background images in the [About](http://sunpy.org/about/) and [Blog](http://sunpy.org/blog/index.html) webpage.
+Also here I would review my work on the website continuously in my college.
+(7-10 days)

  A much need FAQ section could be added to the website.
 Also, if time permits I would add some tutorials for Astropy as well.
+FAQ section would contain questions related to Google Summer of Code, how to start contributing , fixing issues, using Git/Github etc. (5 days)

-Would look forward to some bug fixing or further changes in documentation.
+Would look forward to some bug fixing or further changes in documentation.(5 days)

 ```
 DavidPS: Same thing as above, more detail the better.